Jonarzz/jonarzz.github.io/_posts/2019-12-26-OOP-getting-practical.md

 [org.apache](https://mvnrepository.com/artifact/org.apache) groups the projects of [the Apache foundation](https://www.apache.org/) and [org.springframework](https://mvnrepository.com/artifact/org.springframework) -
 [the Spring Framework](https://mvnrepository.com/artifact/org.springframework) projects.
-By convention it's usually the main page of your organization/personal page's URL reversed, so in my case it's `io.github.jonarzz` - if you don't have your own domain, you could start with a similar one, with the username replaced.
+By convention, it's usually the main page of your organization/personal page's URL reversed, so in my case it's `io.github.jonarzz` - if you don't have your own domain, you could start with a similar one, with the username replaced.